Active Learning of Driving Scenario Trajectories

 \subsection{Classification models}

 In this study, we examine two classification models, SVM and fully connected neural network (NN).
 For SVM, the radial basis function is used as the kernel.
+For the parameters $c$ and $\gamma$ we use the values suggested by Scikit-Learn.
+Performing cross-validation by inspection, these parameter values provided good enough results.
 The NN consists of two hidden layers with respectively 128 and 256 neurons.
-VRAE seems to need a larger capacity.
+VRAE seems to require a larger capacity.
 Thus, we use a larger NN with that, consisting of 5 hidden layers with 64, 128, 256, 128 and 64 neurons.
 Each layer is batch normed and ReLU is used as the non-linear activation function.
 To optimize, we use the Adam optimizer applied to the respective cross entropy loss.